 - Assessing data goals and requirements

-- Identifying primary users and their needs
+- Identifying primary users and their jobs to be done (JTBD)

 - Defining user-journey maps

-- Implementing stakeholder feedback with each iteration
+- Gathering and implementing stakeholder feedback with each iteration

 Week 2: The Breakthrough